 Webasto Heating Solution Benefits:

-- Gas and Diesel are more energy dense compared to propane and they take less fuel to heat your van.
+- Gas and Diesel are more energy dense compared to propane and therefore take less fuel to heat your van.

 - Low cost of operation over time

 - Saves engine wear and tear and maintenance cost related to extended idling

 - Highly fuel efficient, runs up to 22 Hours on a single gallon of fuel compared to an idling engine consuming approximately .8 gallons per hour.

 - Produces significantly less carbon emissions than an idling engine

 - Gasoline and Diesel are dirtier fuels compared to propane.
 This means carbon can build up over time.